haywardgg/DayZSA_VIP_Loadouts/README.md

 Everyone else please follow these instructions:

 1. Rename your existing missions `init.c` to `backup_init.c`
+2. Download this repository and unzip it to a temporary folder, or your desktop.
-2. Download the correct `init.c` to your mission folder (same location as your old init.c).
+3. Copy the `init.c` from the appropriate *<Mission.Folder>* to your *<Mission.Folder>* (same location as your old init.c).
-3. Edit the file and add your VIP / Admin IDs to the appropriate array.
+4. Edit the new `init.c` file and add your VIP / Admin IDs to the appropriate list.
 They are clearly marked with comments.

 ```c
 	// Example with Steam64 ID: 	adminMembers.Insert( "76561198040948171" );